CurtisNewbie/miso/doc/api_doc_gen.md

 There are two types of documentation generated, one is simply a webpage rendered by browser, another one is the markdown version that can be copied and saved to some README.md files.

 Without providing extra information, the generated documentation may not be very helpful.
-One may describe the endpoint as follows to provide extra metadata:
+One may describe the endpoint as follows by providing extra metadata:

 ```go
 miso.RawGet("/file/raw", TempKeyDownloadFileEp).